-On March 25, 2010 Sandstorm announced a plan of arrangement with Sandstorm Metals & Energy (the "Arrangement").
-Under the Arrangement, Sandstorm will spin-out its option agreement on the Eagle Lake property owned by Eagle Plains Resources Ltd. located in Saskatchewan, Canada (the "Eagle Lake Property") and working capital of C\$0.5 million to Sandstorm Metals & Energy.
-As consideration, Sandstorm Metals & Energy will issue one common share of Sandstorm Metals & Energy for every 35 common shares outstanding in Sandstorm.
-Sandstorm will then distribute all of its shares in Sandstorm Metals & Energy to existing Sandstorm shareholders.
-The Arrangement is subject to the TSX Venture Exchange, regulatory, court and shareholder approval by not less than 2/3 of the votes cast at the annual and special meeting of Sandstorm shareholders scheduled to be held on April 30, 2010.
+On January 4, 2010 Sandstorm incorporated a wholly owned subsidiary named Sandstorm Metals & Energy Ltd. ("Sandstorm Metals & Energy").
+On May 13, 2010 Sandstorm transferred its option agreement on the Eagle Lake property owned by Eagle Plains Resources Ltd. located in Saskatchewan, Canada (the "Eagle Lake Property") and working capital of C\$500,000 to Sandstorm Metals & Energy in exchange for 6,836,810 common shares of Sandstorm Metals & Energy.
+Sandstorm thereafter distributed all of its common shares held in Sandstorm Metals & Energy to Sandstorm shareholders.
+As a result, Sandstorm Metals & Energy is no longer a subsidiary of Sandstorm.